 There are tons of options out there but we really like this Anker Powercore 20100.
 It’s only $40 right now through Amazon with free shipping for Prime members.

-Before we get into an early look at the August update's performance on the Nexus 5X, a few notes about the installation process.
+Before we get into an early look at the October build's performance on the Nexus 5X, a few notes about the installation process.

-We've been using the August Android 8.1 Oreo build on the Nexus 5X for a very short time.
-And as of right now, the update is performing well in key areas including battery life, connectivity, and UI speed.
+We've been using the October Android 8.1 Oreo build on the Nexus 5X for short time.
+And for the moment, the update is performing well in key areas including battery life, connectivity, and UI speed.

-The Nexus 5X in our possession feels fast with the new build on board.
+The Nexus 5X in our possession feels pretty fast with the October build on board.
 It's still early, but animations and transitions are smooth and we haven't experienced any lag or general sluggishness.
-It feels like the previous (July) build.

-The August update is stable on our device.
+The October update feels stable on our version of the Nexus 5X.
 That said, if you're feeling leery, you should think about waiting for long-term feedback emerges.